mavryk-network/mavryk-taquito/docs/contracts-library.md

 author: Roxane Letourneau
 ---

-To increase dApp performance, we aim to provide ways to reduce the number of calls made by Taquito to the RPC.
+To increase dApp performance, we aim to provide ways to reduce the number of calls made by Webmavryk to the RPC.
-The `@mavrykdynamics/taquito-contracts-library` package allows developers to supply the static contracts data, preventing Taquito from fetching them from the network.
+The `@mavrykdynamics/webmavryk-contracts-library` package allows developers to supply the static contracts data, preventing Webmavryk from fetching them from the network.

 The `ContractsLibrary` class can be populated by users with contract addresses and their corresponding script and entry points.
 Then, the `ContractsLibrary` instance can be injected into a `MavrykToolkit` as an extension using its `addExtension` method.